belimmer/PerturbationSaliencyEvaluation/applications/atari/README.md

            return reward/10
    ```

-# Short Description of each component
-- *`models`* contains the trained models
-- *`custum_atari_wrapper`* contains our simplified implementation of the OpenAI Atari wrapper
+# Other Scripts

+## Saliency map generation methods
+- *`explanation.py`* mainly contains the explainer class which is used to generate the different perturbation based saliency maps
 - *`custom_lime.py`* contains our implementation of the LIME approach (https://arxiv.org/abs/1602.04938, https://github.com/marcotcr/lime)
 - *`custom_occlusion_sensitivity.py`* contains our implementation of the occlusion sensitivity approach (https://arxiv.org/abs/1311.2901, https://github.com/sicara/tf-explain).
 - *`greydanus.py`* contains our implementation of the noise sensitivity approach (https://arxiv.org/abs/1711.00138, https://github.com/greydanus/visualize_atari), with the original perturbation (i.e. the image is perturbed with a gaussian blur)
 - *`custom_greydanus.py`* contains the implementation of our adjustments to the Noise Sensitivity approach (https://arxiv.org/abs/1711.00138, https://github.com/greydanus/visualize_atari), where the image is perturbed with circles of black color instead of noise.
 - *`rise.py`* contains our implementation of the RISE approach and the implementation of the insertion metric (https://arxiv.org/abs/1806.07421, https://github.com/eclique/RISE)
-- *`explanation.py`* mainly contains the explainer class which is used to generate the different perturbation based saliency maps

-- *`highlights_stream_generator`* creates a stream of gameplay states for a given agent, which is used to identify HIGHLIGHT states
-- *`highlights_state_selection`* contains code to select highlight game states(https://scholar.harvard.edu/files/oamir/files/highlightsmain.pdf, https://github.com/HuTobias/HIGHLIGHTS-LRP) from the stream generated by *`highlights_stream_generator`*
-- *`HIGHLIGHTS_states`* contains example game states, selected by the HIGHLIGHTS-DIV algorithm (https://scholar.harvard.edu/files/oamir/files/highlightsmain.pdf).
-These game states are used for the parameter tests and to generate example saliency maps.
-- *`ImageGeneration.py`* generates example saliency maps for the highlight states in *`HIGHLIGHTS_states`*
-- *`output_highlight_states`* contains the example saliency maps created by *`ImageGeneration.py`*

-- *`segmentation_test.py`* is used for visually testing LIME with different segmentation algorithms
-- *`parameter_test.py`* runs insertion  tests on the HIGHLIGHT images in *`HIGHLIGHTS_states`* to find the best parameters for each approach
+- *`sarfa.py`* contains our implementation of the SARFA approach (https://arxiv.org/abs/1912.12191, https://github.com/nikaashpuri/sarfa-saliency)

+## Assorted
-- *`parameter_results`* contains the results obtained by *`parameter_test.py`*
+- *`custum_atari_wrapper.py`* contains our simplified implementation of the OpenAI Atari wrapper.

-- *`insertion_metric`* contains the scripts and results for the insertion metric tests

-- *`sanity_checks`* contains the scripts and results for the sanity checks (https://arxiv.org/abs/1810.03292)
+- *`evaluation_utils.py`* contains utility functions used for evaluating our results.
+- *`used_parameters.py`* stores the saliency map parameters which we used in our final sanity checks (*`sanity_checks/sanity_checks_main.py`*), image generation (*`ImageGeneration.py`*) and insertion metric experiments (*`insertion_metric/insertion_metric_main.py`*, even though we still manually inserted the parameters there).
+To keep the runtime reasonable (1 Week for the insertion metric and the sanity checks each), we used the best parameters for each saliency approach that needed less than 3 seconds for a single saliency map.